realodix/timezonelist-dev/README.md

 ```

 ### Filtering and Grouping Timezones
-Timezonelist provides several methods to customize the timezone list:
+Realodix\Timezone provides several methods to customize the timezone list:

 - `onlyGroups(array $groups)`: Includes only the specified continent/group names.
-For example, `$tzList->onlyGroups(['America', 'Europe'])` will only return timezones within the America and Europe continents.
+For example, `$tz->onlyGroups(['America', 'Europe'])` will only return timezones within the America and Europe continents.
 - `excludeGroups(array $groups)`: Excludes the specified continent/group names.
-For example, `$tzList->excludeGroups(['Africa'])` will exclude all timezones from Africa.
+For example, `$tz->excludeGroups(['Arctic'])` will exclude all timezones from Africa.
-- `splitGroup(bool $value)`: Determines whether the timezone list is grouped by continent.
-- `showOffset(bool $value)`: Determines whether the timezone offset (e.g., UTC-05:00) is displayed.
+- `disableGrouping()`: Flattens the timezone list, removing the continental grouping.
+- `omitOffset()`: Removes the UTC offset from the displayed timezone names.

+#### Timezones groups
+- General
+- Africa
+- America
+- Antarctica
+- Arctic
+- Asia
+- Atlantic
+- Australia
+- Europe
+- Indian
+- Pacific

 ## License
 This package is licensed using the [MIT License](/LICENSE).